liferay/liferay-docs/develop/tutorials/articles/migrating-a-legacy-application/03-adapting-to-liferay-7s-api.markdown

     $$$

 Awesome!
-You've converted your legacy plugin to a 7.0 WAR-style plugin that runs on Liferay 7!
+You've converted your legacy application's plugins to 7.0 WAR-style plugins that run on Liferay 7!

 ## Related Topics [](id=related-topics)